code-specialist/pypi-poetry-publish/README.md

 # pypi-poetry-publish

 Opinionated GitHub action to fully automate publishing packages to PyPI - using Poetry and GitHub releases.
 This action assumes you use [poetry](https://python-poetry.org/) as your package manager and have the `pyproject.toml` and `poetry.lock` files in the root directory of your repository.

-This action is also supported on private GitHub actions runners.
-If you do not use a custom runner, you may use the builtin functionality `GITHUB_TOKEN` with write permissions as seen in the examples.
+**This action is also supported on private GitHub actions runners**.
+If you do not use a custom runner, you may use the builtin functionality `GITHUB_TOKEN` with write permissions as the `ACCESS_TOKEN` as seen in the first example.

 ## Process